 The Adoption (Review) Amendment Act 2016 was passed in the South Australian Parliament in December 2016.
-The changes to be implemented by the Amendment Act will be commenced in two stages.

 See Changes to the adoption act for further information about how the amendments might affect you.